-This is the second year that Ireland narrowly achieved full compliance with the ELV Directive targets which were fully met for the first time in 2018 (see Figure 1 & Table 1).
+This is the third year that Ireland achieved full compliance with the ELV Directive targets which were fully met for the first time in 2018 (see Figure 1 & Table 1).

 Ireland must continue to improve the reuse, recycling and recovery of valuable material from end-of-life vehicles as part of our transition to a circular economy.

 Table 1 - ELV Reuse, Recycling, Recovery Rates, 2010-2020